Strobotti/masonry.js/README.md

 There are a few requirements in terms of markup:

-1. All img-tags have to be wrapped in a common container (ie. a-tag or div)
+1. All img-tags have to be wrapped in a common container (ie. div)
-2. Img-tags also need to be individually wrapped into a container like figure or div, which should have float: left style.
-This way the borders can work correctly.
+2. Img-tags also need to be individually wrapped into a container like figure, a or div
 3. Img-tags must also have width and height attributes defined with preferably correct values

 ## Example ##